openebs-archive/openebs-docs/docs/tsg_pvs.md

   4. Un-mount the stale iscsi device mounts on the application node.
 Typically, these devices are mounted in the `/var/lib/kubelet/plugins/kubernetes.io/iscsi/iface-default/<target-portal:iqn>-lun-0`  path.

   5. Identify whether the iSCSI session is re-established after failure.
-This can be verified using `iscsiadm -m session`, with the device mapping established using `iscsiadm -m session -P 3` and `fdisk -l`. **Note:**  Perform the following steps as part of the recovery procedure for a Volume-Read only issue.
+This can be verified using `iscsiadm -m session`, with the device mapping established using `iscsiadm -m session -P 3` and `fdisk -l`. **Note:** Sometimes, it has been observed that there are stale device nodes (scsi device names) present on the Kubernetes node.
+Unless the logs confirm that a re-login has occurred once the system issues were resolved, it is recommended to perform the following step after doing a purge/logout of the existing session using `iscsiadm -m node -T <iqn> -u`.

-     - Confirm that the OpenEBS target does not exist as a Read Only device by the OpenEBS controller and that all replicas are in Read/Write mode.
-     - Un-mount the iSCSI volume from the node in which the application pod is scheduled.
-     - Perform the following iSCSI operations from inside the kubelet container.
-       - Logout
-       - Rediscover
-       - Login
-     - Re-mount the iSCSI device (may appear with a new SCSI device name) on the node.
-     - Verify if the application pod is able to start using/writing into the newly mounted device.

   6. If the device is not logged in again, ensure that the network issues/failed nodes/failed replicas are resolved, device is discovered, and session is re-established.
 This can be achieved using the commands `iscsiadm -m discovery -t st -p <ctrl svc IP>:3260` and `iscsiadm -m node -T <iqn> -l` respectively.